ellipticaljs/controller/README.md

 elliptical Controller
 ===========================
-Controller factory for an expressJS style application function/object
+Controller factory for an expressJS style application function